ddamato/component-anatomy/README.md

 ## Customizing

 Font styles are inherited from the components ancestors.
 Changing the font attributes is as simple as changing them on the containing element or higher up.
-This also includes the text color for the numbered list items.
+A `<ol/>` is used to display the list items; pay attention to the alignment of the numbers here.
+Monospaced fonts might look better as the list is aligned to the bullet, not to the left.

-Marker colors can be changed using CSS Custom Properties
+The text color for the numbered list items is also inherited.
+Marker colors can be changed using CSS Custom Properties:

 | Property | Description |
 | -------- | ----------- |